-- Walking, Carriage and Bus Tours shall be allowed to operate with 50% capacity or 14 people, whichever is fewer, while following the State Fire Marshal guidelines. - Individuals must maintain six feet between each other. - Face coverings are required at all times. - Street Performers and Buskers shall be allowed to perform on public rights-of-way.
+- Bus Tours shall be allowed to operate at 50% capacity, while following State Fire Marshal guidelines. - o Individuals must maintain six feet between each other. - Face coverings are required at all times. - Street Performers and Buskers shall be allowed to perform on public rights-of-way.
 Street performers and buskers are encouraged to maintain small audiences that are wearing face coverings and social distancing.
 Face coverings must be worn by performers unless speaking, singing or using a wind-blown instrument as a part of the performance. - All other businesses or organizations that are not listed above but have been approved to reopen by the State Fire Marshal in accordance with a Gubernatorial Proclamation may present their approval by the State Fire Marshal to the Department of Safety and Permits, who shall consult with the Department of Health to confirm compliance with these Guidelines, and may reopen according to the State Fire Marshal requirements provided with their approval.
 If the Department of Health instead determines that such a business or organization fits within a category of business or organization listed above, such business or organization shall be subject to the requirements for that category listed above.